wechaty/getting-started/examples/tutorials/google-cloud-shell-tutorial.md

 The NPM system should help you to install all the dependencies by Wechaty, it will take 1 - 3 minutes.

-After all dependencies are resolved, we will be able to start our ding-dong BOT **Next**.
+After all dependencies have been resolved, we will be able to start our ding-dong BOT.

+Click **Next**.

 ## NPM Start